helidon-io/helidon/builder/processor-spi/README.md

 # builder-processor-spi

-This module should typically only be used during compile time
+This module should typically only be used during compile time, in the APT compiler path only.